openstreetmap/osmdbt/man/osmdbt.md

 will be set to `X` and an error message added to the line.
 This should never happen.

+The files created by osmdbt-get-log and osmdbt-fake-log have the same format, but the LSN is `0/0` and xid is `0`.
+(Use `-s` on osmdbt-get-log to get the full data.)

 # SEE ALSO